petergerritsen/blog.petergerritsen.nl/_posts/_drafts/2014-07-15-building-a-multipage-wizard-in-aspnet-mvc4.markdown

 ##Controller

-The controller contains two actions, both called Index with a HttpGet or HttpPost attribute, to handle the requests:
+The controller contains two actions, both called Index with a HttpGet or HttpPost attribute, to handle the requests.
+The GET action will accept an *id*  parameter for the wizard, so when this is passed the user will resume an earlier wizard.

+Both the GET and POST actions accept a *step* parameter, which is then used to determine the next step (instead of the previous or next).

 ```csharp
 public class InschrijvingWizardController : Controller {